jtpack/nymphes-osc/README.md

 - Arguments:
   - 0
     - Type: String
-    - Description: Destination filepath
+    - Description: Destination filepath.
+Can be absolute, or relative to the presets folder.

 #### /save_preset_to_file
 - Description: Write the contents of a preset slot to a file on disk
 - Arguments:
   - 0
     - Type: String
-    - Description: Destination filepath
+    - Description: Destination filepath.
+Can be absolute, or relative to the presets folder.
   - 1
     - Type: String
     - Description: Preset Type